A quantum information perspective on meson melting: Methods and concepts

 \subsection{Tensor network simulations}

 We perform numerical simulations using matrix product states (MPS) and matrix product operators (MPO)~\cite{Verstraete08,SCHOLLWOCK201196,Cirac2009,Orus:2013kga}.
-These are TN ans\"atze that provide efficient representations of the state and operators of the quantum many-body system (see the appendix~\ref{app:TNS} for details).
-More concretely, a MPS parametrizes a vector of a tensor product vector space by a number (typically one per site) of tensors of dimension $d\times \chi \times \chi$, where $d$ is the physical dimension of the degree of freedom associated to a lattice site, and $\chi$, called bond dimension, determines the size of the variational family, and bounds the entanglement entropy of the MPS.
+These are TN ans\"atze that provide efficient representations of the state and operators of the quantum many-body system (see Appendix~\ref{app:TNS} for details).
+More concretely, a MPS parametrizes a quantum many-body state of a lattice system by a set of tensors (one per site) of dimensions $d\times \chi \times \chi$, where $d$ is the physical dimension of the degree of freedom associated to each lattice site, and $\chi$, called bond dimension, determines the size of the variational family, and bounds the entanglement entropy of the MPS.
 In the broadest sense, a MPO is simply a MPS for the space of operators, where the local dimension is $d^2$ instead of $d$.

 The MPS/MPO ansatz allows us to work directly in the infinite spatial volume (thermodynamic limit), by assuming translational invariance and studying a unit cell.
 For a nearest-neighbor model like~\eqref{eq:H_NN}, we use a two-site unit cell and apply the infinite time-evolving block decimation (iTEBD) algorithm \cite{Vidal:2006ofj} to simulate both imaginary and real-time evolution.
 The former allows us to efficiently approximate thermal states as an MPO \cite{Hastings2006a,molnar2015thermal}, while the latter is employed in the subsequent quench studies.
 The iTEBD algorithm is based on a Suzuki-Trotter decomposition (see~\cite{Hatano:2005gh} and references therein) of the time evolution operator into discrete time steps and a sequential application of two-body operators acting on the MPS or MPO ansatz.
 The resulting bond dimension increases, in general, under this operation, and in practice it is necessary to truncate it.
 This is one source of error in the numerical algorithms.
 While it also limits the reachable time scales under real-time evolution, this will prove not to be a significant obstacle for the problem at hand.